ribtiago/Logger/README.md

-# Logger
+# LoggerKit

-This Logger framework simplifies the use of Apple's OSLog and works as an aggregator for other frameworks.
+This LoggerKit swift package simplifies the use of Apple's OSLog and works as an aggregator for other frameworks.

 ## Getting Started

-To start using Logger, just add the Logger.framework to the project and you're ready to start.
+To start using LoggerKit, just add the Swift Package to the project and you're ready to start.

 ### Carthage